Edval Daily: Date Mapping

 Edval Daily: Roll over into a new year

 This document is intended to provide a guide for setting up Daily and your School Information System (SIS) for a new year.
-There are five main steps: Edval - sync your new timetable with Daily Daily – roll over settings from the previous year into ...
+There are three main steps: Edval - sync your new timetable with Daily Daily – roll over settings from the previous year into ...

 Edval Daily: Absence Reasons